Siddarth Kaul

-Siddarth Kaul (born 19 May 1990), also spelled Siddharth Kaul, is an Indian professional cricketer.
+Siddarth Kaul (born 19 May 1990), also spelled Siddharth Kaul, is an Indian former professional cricketer.
 A fast bowler who bowls at about 130 km/h, he made his first-class debut for Punjab in 2007.
 Kaul was a part of the victorious India Under-19s team at the 2008 Under-19 Cricket World Cup and was named as one of the players to be drafted for the Indian Premier League, where he signed for the Kolkata Knight Riders.
+He was a part of the Indian squad which won the 2018 Asia Cup.
+In 2024, he retired from Indian cricket.

 His father, Tej Kaul, played across three seasons in the 1970s for Jammu and Kashmir.
+His brother, Uday Kaul, also played for Punjab, and later for Chandigarh and Mizoram.

 Domestic career

-After a successful tournament at the Under 19 world cup in Malaysia, he started his domestic career for his home state of Punjab.
+After a successful tournament at the Under-19 World Cup in Malaysia, he started his domestic career for his home state of Punjab.
 A host of injuries derailed his smooth run and he was more out than in at the first-class level until 2012.
 However, then came the revival and Kaul has managed to spearhead the Punjab bowling line-up since then.

-Kaul made his debut for the Punjab cricket team against Orissa in the 2007-08 Ranji Trophy, alongside his brother who was wicket-keeper for the match.
-He took a five wicket haul in the first innings, and finished with figures of 5/97.
+Kaul made his debut for the Punjab cricket team against Orissa in the 2007–08 Ranji Trophy, alongside his brother who was wicket-keeper for the match.
+He took a five-wicket haul in the first innings, and finished with figures of 5/97.
 He has also made appearances for the Punjab youth teams, at Under-15, Under-17 and Under-19 levels.

 He was the leading wicket-taker for Punjab in the 2018–19 Vijay Hazare Trophy, with twelve dismissals in five matches.
 In October 2018, he was named in India A's squad for the 2018–19 Deodhar Trophy.
 In October 2019, he was named in India A's squad for the 2019–20 Deodhar Trophy.